37 Metaphors for Lost with Meaning and Examples

 Examples in Context:

-• “He felt like he was lost in a desert, thirsty for meaning in his life.”
+• “He was lost in a desert, thirsty for meaning in his life.”

 • “After the argument, their relationship seemed like a barren desert, devoid of connection.”